 The Austin Transportation Department is committed to providing the safest and most efficient, cost-effective and sustainable roadway, bikeway, walkway and transit system for our community.

 The Transportation Department was created in 2008 to address continuing transportation needs and challenges.
-As Director of Transportation, Robert Spillar is responsible for overseeing the department's services to Austin residents, including Transportation Management (signs and marking, signals, engineering), Transportation Planning and Coordination, parking, special events and right of way management.
+As Director of Transportation, Robert Spillar is responsible for overseeing the department's services to Austin residents, including Transportation Management (signs and marking, signals, engineering), Transportation Planning and Coordination, parking, special events and right of way management, and our Active Transportation Program.

-The department is staffed with a workforce of nearly 150 employees.
+The department is staffed with a workforce of about 200 employees.
 Together, we work to build, manage and maintain an effective and safe transportation system that provides residents improved access and mobility.
 We help keep Austin moving.

 Public safety is one of the primary responsibilities of local government, of which transportation is a large component.
 It requires cooperation between city departments, other local and state agencies as well as community stakeholders and residents of Austin to address traffic safety.
 Read the City of Austin Traffic Safety Report to see what we are doing as a City to improve safety.